 ACRS Capacity Building Program

-The Australasian College of Road Safety (ACRS), supported by the Australian Government through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts, is undertaking a project to develop a Road Safety Capacity Building Program for road safety professionals and practitioners from all disciplines of road safety.
+The Australasian College of Road Safety (ACRS), supported by the Australian Government through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts, is undertaking a project to develop a Capacity Building Program for road safety professionals and practitioners from all disciplines of road safety.

 The program will encompass four key elements to be developed throughout 2024-2026.
 These are: